-Grading Categories Grading Breakdown Skills Assignments: The work of historians includes two main skills: (1) critically reading primary and secondary source materials and (2) analytical writing about such materials and the past.
+Grading Categories Grading Breakdown SmartBook Readings: Using the online textbook, students will complete SmartBook guided reading modules.
+These are essential to understanding the key elements of American History.
+SmartBook guided reading can be repeated until a student gains mastery of the key concepts.
+All SmartBook assignments will take 60-120 minutes to complete.
+8 Readings @ 25 points each = 200 Skills Assignments: The work of historians includes two main skills: (1) critically reading primary and secondary source materials and (2) analytical writing about such materials and the past.
 We will apply these skills to class content throughout the semester.
-4 assignments @ 50 points each 200 points Discussion Boards: Students will participate in weekly class discussions.
+4 Assignments @ 50 points each = 200 Discussion Boards: Students will participate in weekly class discussions.
 All discussion boards are "post first" so students must develop their own ideas about the topic BEFORE reading and commenting on the responses of others.
 Initial responses should be 400 words (+10%/-10%).
-Each week students must comment, question, or reply to two posts from classmates using a minimum of 150 words (+10%/-10%).
-IF I ASK YOU A DIRECT QUESTION AFTER YOUR WEDNESDAY POST-YOU MUST ANSWER!
+Each week students must comment. question, or reply to two posts from classmates using a minimum of 150 words (+10%/-10%).
+IF IASK YOU A DIRECT QUESTION AFTER YOUR WEDNESDAY POST-YOU MUST ANSWER!
 This is a DISCUSSION that requires response and interaction.
-8 assignments @ 25 points each 200 points Quizzes: Quizzes will be based primarily on assigned reading.
+8 Assignments @ 25 points each= 400 Quizzes: Quizzes will be based primarily on assigned reading.
 However, some quizzes may include content from class discussions and additional materials from in-class meetings.
 Quizzes may include multiple-choice and/or short-answer responses.
-One cannot expect to do well on quizzes if one does not read the book or participate in class 5 quizzes @ 80 points each 400 points Tests: Two equally weighted tests will be assigned throughout the semester.
-Tests will be based primarily on assigned reading.
-However, the tests may include content from class discussions and additional materials found on the weekly tasks.
-Tests may include multiple-choice and/or short-answer responses.
-One cannot expect to do well on tests if one does not read the book or attend class.
-2 tests @ 100 points each 200 points Citizenship: Scholarly citizenship is expected of ALL students.
-Examples of scholarly citizenship include: regular communication, participating in class discussions, asking relevant questions, and turning in work on time.
-In addition, scheduling appointments for clarification or feedback with the instructor is a great way to excel as a scholar.
-These points are issued on the last day of the semester.
-100 points at the instructor's discretion 100 points Grading Summary: A= 1000-900 points B= 899-800 points C= 799-700 points D= 699-600 points F= 599-0 points Total Points Available- 1100 Please note, there is a "bonus" of 100 points available on top of the 1000 maximum for an "A." This is intentional and serves as a built-in method to recover credit for lower grades.
+One cannot expect to do well on quizzes if one does not read the book or participate in class 4 Quizzes @ 50 points each = 200 Film Analysis Project: Students will select one film from the provided list and complete the film analysis project as outlined on the project rubric.
+1 Film Analysis @ 100 points Grading Summary: A= 1000-900 points B= 899-800 points C= 799-700 points D= 699-600 points F= 599-0 points Please note, there is a "bonus" of 100 points available on top of the 1000 maximum for an "A." This is intentional and serves as a built-in method to recover credit for lower grades.
 Please do not ask for "extra credit" as it is built into the grading categories.